CASE STUDY

 - Every payment invented a new fee.
 When Carla hesitated, the tone flipped between love-bombing and pressure.

-- Carla found other profiles with the same photos.
+- Carla found other profiles using the same photos.
 A friend traced activity to Lagos.
 The real woman—whose photos were stolen—later confirmed the impersonation on video.

 This wasn’t just a scam.
-It was a privacy breach.
+It was a data breach.

 - Photos enable convincing impersonation.